andresz1/bookshelf-model/README.md

 ## bookshelf-model

-Save your models in a central location so that you can refer them easily instead of having to require it every time and helps deal with the challenges of circular module dependencies in Node.
+Save your models in a central location so that you can refer them easily instead of having to require it every time and helps deal with the challenges of circular module dependencies in [Node.js](https://nodejs.org/en/).

 ### Usage